lsinfo3/yomo-docker/README.md

 centric perspective.
 Such tools and models provide a multi-layer monitoring perspective, measuring QoE- relevant features at the network and application layers, and forecasting end-user experience (e.g., MOS scores).

+# YoMo-Plugin
+The newest version of the YoMo-Plugin can be found in the following repository: https://github.com/lsinfo3/yomo-browser-plugin

 # Local Testing
 Run simply the following command and get the results into a selected folder: